ieb/BatterySensor/README.md

 Currently using jtag2udpi, via an Uno, but setting fuses seems hard Needs a modified avrdude.conf file to add support for the attiny3224 pio run -t fuse -e attiny3224 does appear to work.

-Have not tried changing the values of the fuses.
+Fuses must be set to ensure the chip clock speed matches the compiled code.
+This only needs to be done once per chip.
+It its not done the serial output doesnt sync with the baud rate and garbage is seen on the serial line.

+    pio run -t fuses -e attiny3224

 Looking at megaTinyCore support in the Arduino IDE using SerialUDPI is much better and more advanced.

-    pio run -t upload -e attiny322
+    pio run -t upload -e attiny3224

 works ok for the moment.